robertsundstrom/blog/posts/2019-05-25-explaining-webassembly.md

 ---
-title: Explaining WebAssembly
+title: "Explaining WebAssembly"
-date: 2019-05-25 09:00:00Z
-author: Robert Sundström
-tags: webassembly, wasm, web
+tags: [webassembly, wasm, web]
 ---

 There has been a lot of talk about WebAssembly lately.
 But what is it really?